kcarnold/cs344/content/units/02data/homework/index.md

 - Evaluating image classifiers
 - Explaining your decisions and their possible consequences.

+A famous image classification example is handwritten digits (called MNIST).
+For fun, we'll remix that idea and classify handwritten *letters*.
+To keep it manageable, we'll just work with the first 3 letters (`a` through `c`).

+Try to make the best model you can, under the following constraints:

+1. No more than 100 training images.
+2. No more than 5 minutes compute time (on a Kaggle GPU) to train a model.
+3. Only use models that are already built into `fastai`.

 ## Instructions

-**Do this assignment individually.** You may help each other, but *use Piazza* so all benefit.
+**Do this assignment individually.** You may help each other, but *use Ed* so all benefit.

-Pick two buildings on campus.
-Make a classifier that distinguishes photos of one from photos of the other.

-- Take your own photos; don't use photos from the Internet.
-- Please avoid recognizable images of people.

-You will need to organize your photos into a dataset.
-I suggest:

-- Name photos like `NorthHall_3.jpg`.
-- Place all your photos in a folder for each building.
-So an image will actually be at `NorthHall/NorthHall_3.jpg`.
-(This way it's easy to rename buildings.)

-Submit a Jupyter Notebook reporting your findings on Moodle.
-In addition to the code needed, include answers to these questions:
+1. Collect your own set of images of handwritten letters, one letter per image.
+(Do this yourself, don't get it from the Internet.)
+    - I've hacked together [this little webapp](https://codepen.io/kcarnold/full/poZpdqX) to let you sketch and share/save.
+It's clunky; improvements welcome!
+    - You can also take pictures of sketches on paper, whiteboards, etc.
+    - You can share images, but no single image should be used by more than 3 people.
+    - You should have at least 10 images per letter.
+2. Organize your dataset into a folder structure like `images/c/c01.png`.
+    - Make an `images/README.txt` describing how you collected the images (e.g., whether you used a mouse/finger/pen or took pictures of paper/whiteboard/chalkboard/documents you found in the Meeter Center/...)
+3. Train a classifier to indicate which letter is contained in the image.
+4. Evaluate the accuracy of the classifier on the validation set.

-- How accurate is your classifier?
-Report your answer as a *range* (lower to upper) of expected accuracy values.
+    - How accurate is the classifier overall?
-- What sort of mistakes did it make?
-Why do you think it may have made those mistakes?
-- How many images do you need to get good accuracy?
-(Try your classifier on fewer images.)
+    - Which letter is it most successful at classifying?
+Give an example of a correctly classified image (show a specific image file and its classification).
+    - What mistakes does it make most frequently?
+Give an example of a mistake (show a specific image file and its classification).
+    - For the previous 3 questions, any ideas about *why*?
+    - Suppose someone else gave you one of their images.
+How likely do you think your classifier would be to get it right? *report your answer in terms of a percentage, either overall or by letter*.
     - What choices did you have to make in the process of collecting data, processing it, and analyzing the results?
       - What are one or two choices that you could have made differently?
       - What do you expect would be different if you made that different choice?

-Tips:
+5. Share the results (including code and answers to the above questions) in a Jupyter Notebook in your portfolio repo.
+    - Submit a link to the notebook on Moodle.
+    - **Don't** include your dataset.
+Instead, link to a ZIP (or `tgz`) file of your dataset.
+Then your notebook can start with `dataset_path = untar_data("https://your-url.../images.zip")`.
+    - The easiest way to get a ZIP file with direct download is to put it your `public_html` folder on the lab computers.
+Then you can access it at `https://students.cs.calvin.edu/~username/filename.zip` (make sure you include the tilde.)

+### Notes

+- Include all the code needed to get *one* good accuracy number.
+- *Don't* try to show the results of every model you trained, but *do* make a single cell to change numbers for any aspects you varied (e.g., the seed, how many images you used)
+- *Don't* include extraneous code
+- Use *Markdown* cells, not code comments, to report results.

+### Tips

+- `set_seed()` for reproducible results.
+Also, sort your image files, as we did in lab 1.
 - Chapter 2 has some helpful low-level code for constructing an `ImageDataLoader`.
 Alternatively, use `ImageDataLoaders.from_path_func(..., label_func=parent_label, bs=2)`.)
 - You can use the same techniques you used in Lab 2 to evaluate the classifier.
-See chapter 2 for examples of how to make a confusion matrix and plot top losses (and Resources here for a bugfix for `plot_top_losses`.)
+See chapter 2 for examples of how to make a confusion matrix and plot top losses.
 - You probably need to set the batch size to be smaller than the default (which is 64 images).
 Do this by passing `bs=2` as a keyword parameter to your `ImageDataLoader`.
-- Like in Lab 2, just hard-code the accuracy values you get from multiple different `seed`s.
 - Visualize things:
   - What does one batch of your `DataLoader` look like?
   - What do the predictions of your classifier look like?